Candy Montgomery: Reaction after trial

 The verdict received a great deal of criticism from the community.
 Crowds chanted, "Murderer!
 Murderer!" as Montgomery exited the courthouse following her acquittal.
 The victim's father, Bob Pomeroy, said: As far as I'm concerned, justice will be served.
 She has to live with it ...
 I wouldn't say I was happy with the verdict.
 We don't know what happened and we never will know what happened.

 Portrayal in media

 A book examining the case and events following the trial, titled Evidence of Love: A True Story of Passion and Death in the Suburbs, was written by Dallas-based journalists John Bloom and Jim Atkinson.
 It was released in January 1984.

 In the 1990 CBS TV movie A Killing in a Small Town, based on the Montgomery case but with names changed, Barbara Hershey won the Emmy award and the Golden Globe award portraying the lead character, named Cathy Morrison.

 Jessica Biel portrays Montgomery in the Hulu series Candy, which debuted in May 2022.

-Montgomery was portrayed by Elizabeth Olsen in the Max series Love & Death, which debuted in April 2023.
+Montgomery is portrayed by Elizabeth Olsen in the HBO Max series Love & Death, which debuted in April 2023.